 ...that the Declaration of independence and the first American flag made by Betsy Ross were made from a plant called Cannabis Sativa?

 No, not that one!
-Although many confuse hemp with Marijuana (AKA, Mary Jane, dope, reefer, grass, ganja, pot, weed, mota and—well, you get the idea) it is NOT the same thing.
-Not only do the plants look completely different, but the hemp that is grown for industrial purposes if ingested, does not contain the levels of the chemical THC (Tetrahydrocannabinol) required to produce the same physical effects as it’s cousin (the one sometimes used for *ahem* “medicinal” reasons) Although the US is the leading importer of hemp and hemp products, especially now, this much-maligned member of the nettle family is not still permitted to be cultivated in the United States due to Federal regulations that have been in place since the 1950’s.
-This wasn’t always so.
+Although many confuse hemp with Marijuana (AKA, Mary Jane, dope, reefer, grass, ganja, pot, weed, mota and, well, you get the idea) it is NOT the same thing.
+Not only do the plants look completely different, but the hemp that is grown for industrial purposes if ingested, does not contain the levels of the chemical THC (Tetrahydrocannabinol) required to produce the same physical effects as its cousin (the one sometimes used for *ahem* "medicinal" reasons).
+Although the US is the leading importer of hemp and hemp products, especially now, this much-maligned member of the nettle family is not still permitted to be cultivated in the United States due to Federal regulations that have been in place since the 1950's.
+This wasn't always so.
 In fact for many years the government encouraged the propagation of this extraordinarily versatile, soil friendly crop.
-We hope that will change now that its cousin is being legalized in so many states, because it is an extremely useful plant.
+We hope that will change now that its cousin is being legalized in so many states, because it's an extremely useful plant.
 We should not have to import it half way around the world!